Exploiting arbitrage requires short selling: Examples

 Hence, in accordance with Theorem \ref{thm-main}, each such arbitrage portfolio requires short selling.
 More precisely, in order to exploit arbitrage, we have to go short in the second risky primary security account, whereas for the first risky primary security account and for the savings account we have long positions. \end{example}

-So far, we have considered financial markets, where NA is not satisfied; that is, at least one nonnegative arbitrage portfolio exists.
-Now, we are interested in models satisfying NA, but still admitting arbitrage portfolios which can go negative, say admissible arbitrage portfolios; see Example \ref{ex-3} below.
-In order to construct such examples, strict local martingales play a crucial role, providing a link to asset and money market bubbles.
-Important references on this topic include, for example, \cite{HLW, Cox-Hobson, Jarrow-Madan, JPS, Guasoni} and the article \cite{Protter-bubbles} with an overview of the respective literature.
-The purpose of the upcoming results is to establish the connection between money market bubbles and the existence of arbitrage portfolios for models satisfying NA, before we can proceed with Example \ref{ex-3}.
+The above two examples we have considered financial markets, where NA is not satisfied; that is, at least one nonnegative arbitrage portfolio exists.
+Now, we are interested in markets satisfying NA, and still admitting arbitrage portfolios which can go negative, e.g. admissible arbitrage portfolios, and to confirm the validity of Theorem \ref{thm-main} also for such arbitrage portfolios.

+For what follows, we consider a finite market $\bbs = \{ S^1,\ldots,S^d \}$ consisting of nonnegative semimartingales.
+Suppose the model satisfies NA; that is, a nonnegative arbitrage portfolio does not exist.
+We are interested in a criterion which ensures the existence of an arbitrage portfolio.
+As we will see below, such a criterion is the existence of a money market bubble.
+Important references about bubbles include, for example, \cite{HLW, Cox-Hobson, Jarrow-Madan, JPS, Guasoni} and the article \cite{Protter-bubbles} with an overview of the respective literature.

+Before we proceed, let us clarify the relation between our upcoming results and existing results in the bubble literature.
+Usually, when introducing bubbles, one assumes that an equivalent risk-neutral probability measure $\bbq \approx \bbp$ exists, which is equivalent to no-arbitrage in the sense of NFLVR.
+Then a price process $S^i$ has a bubble if it is a strict supermartingale under the risk-neutral probability measure $\bbq$.
+For what follows, we will drop the typical assumption that an equivalent risk-neutral probability measure exists, which means NFLVR, and only assume that NUPBR holds true.